Swiss Army Man: Production

+Throughout years of various meetings with Hollywood producers, the Daniels pitched the film as a break from the norm of typical Hollywood blockbusters.
+When initially pitching the film as a joke, the Daniels were asked, "Why don't you just make it?"
+The Daniels obliged by drafting multiple versions of the script, including submitting one of the drafts at Sundance Labs in 2013, which they later attended in 2014.

-In June 2015, Paul Dano, Daniel Radcliffe and Mary Elizabeth Winstead joined the cast of the film, with Daniel Kwan and Daniel Scheinert set to direct from a screenplay written by the two.
+In June 2015, Paul Dano, Daniel Radcliffe, and Mary Elizabeth Winstead joined the cast of the film, with Daniel Kwan and Daniel Scheinert set to direct from the screenplay written by them both.
+When looking for actors to execute their vision in both an acting and singing capacity, the directors selected the two male leads for the film.
 Principal photography began on July 14, 2015, and ended on August 7, 2015.
 Filming took place over the course of 22 days throughout California, including in San Pedro and Humboldt County for underwater work and wide vistas, respectively.
 Daniel Radcliffe said that music from the film was played on set: "Robert composed music before the shoot started which never ever happens in film.
 We could hear the music on set for certain scenes."

 Release

 Swiss Army Man had its world premiere at the Sundance Film Festival on January 22, 2016.
 Shortly after, A24 acquired U.S rights to the film, and later acquired global rights to the film, partnering with distributors who had already acquired global rights.
 The film was originally scheduled to be released on June 17, 2016, but was later pushed back a week to June 24, in a limited bow.
 It opened in a wide release on July 1.